Dozens wounded by blasts at Kazakh military facility | Law-Order

 Dozens wounded by blasts at Kazakh military facility

 The blasts followed a fire at the facility, where some engineering-purpose explosives were stored, deputy defence minister Ruslan Shpekbayev said.
 Separately, traffic and railway authorities said they were closing off a road and a railroad passing through the area.
-Thirty-two people have been hospitalised with injuries from the blasts, the provincial government said, adding that the fire was yet to be put out.
+Sixty people have been hospitalised with injuries from the blasts, the provincial government said, adding that the fire had yet to be put out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)